fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Get-AzureStorageTableStoredAccessPolicy.md

 # Get-AzureStorageTableStoredAccessPolicy

 ## SYNOPSIS
-Gets the stored access policy or policies for an azure_2 storage table.
+Gets the stored access policy or policies for an Azure storage table.

 ## SYNTAX